Customizing your blog

 Activating Plugins

-To activate a plugin, click the activate link to the right of the plugin description, once a plugin is activated it will be highlighted in green.
+To activate a plugin, click the activate link to the right of the plugin description, once a plugin is activated it will be highlighted.
 Keep in mind that certain plugins may also require you to activate a widget so that you can incorporate it into your sidebar.
 Additionally, certain plugins may require you to setup certain features (setting up any particular plugin might require you to look for these settings once you activate it in the Options or Manage tabs).

 List of Plugins